 These numbers above are based on the type of fob such as HID (or Indala), AWID, Paradox, GProx, Pyramid, Mifare & more and differ in how each contain the data.

 Hexadecimal RFID Data Assignment

-Now RFID technology involves a number active RFID fob code is made up of values.
-While based on hexadecimal formatted data authorized by management RFID systems with encrypted tags used by the manufacturer.
+RFID technology involves an active RFID fob code is made up of values, based on hexadecimal formatted data authorized by management RFID systems with encrypted tags used by the manufacturer.

 The most common form of storing data is the hexadecimal system, by using 16 character types such as the letters A-F and numbers 0-9.

 Each hexadecimal character represents a string of four bits and below is the same string of 96-bits above, represented in hex.

 Both of the lines below mean the same thing in hexadecimal format:

 0100 1111 0100 0010 0010 0010 0111 0101 0011 0011 0100 1000 0011 0101 0100 0010 0011 1111